ngelrojas/my-local-copilot/README.md

 -- create parameters to chat, the moment both are the same settings.
 DONE -- create parameters to the autocomplete, the moment both are the same settings.
 DONE

+3.5: ISSUE: when pass the model a code and text the message display for the user is bad format, and the response from model is missing format.
+DONE

+3.3: detect the programming language and put in a box, to select the model chat.
+DONE

 - panel admin
 - input for the model chat
 - retrieve answers from model in vscode